-PEST was used to optimize the parameters LZSN, LZEPT, INFILT, UZSN, AGWRC, INTFW, IRC, DEEPFR, and water/wetland surface runoff FTABLE storage-runoff relationship.
+PEST was used to optimize the parameters LZSN, LZEPT, INFILT, UZSN, AGWRC, INTFW, IRC, DEEPFR, and the water/wetland surface runoff FTABLE storage-runoff relationship.
 Relative values of parameters were established by the modelers between land uses to produce expected relative runoff amounts.
 Urban land, including impervious area, produces the most runoff, agriculture produces the next largest runoff, open land and rangeland produce less, and forest and wetland produce the least runoff.
 PEST allows parameters to be "tied" to a "parent" parameter.
 In this way, all the tied parameters are adjusted equally among the various land uses.
 In general, LZSN, LZEPT, INFILT, and UZSN parameters are tied together between land uses.
 The exception to this is wetland.
 Wetland parameters give emphasis to larger upper zone storage and lower infiltration rate.
 For this reason, wetland parameter sets are not comparable to other land uses and are adjusted independent of the other land uses.
-The parameters AGWRC and DEEPFR are applied to the entire watershed.
-In addition, PEST allows parameters to be "fixed" and not adjusted.
+The parameters to be "fixed"

+and not adjusted.
 For example, in many cases of INTFW and IRC (see the Common Logic for INTFW in Appendix A - SJRWMD HSPF Common Logic), if these parameters are not given a restricted range close to zero, the parameters are fixed to zero or a very small number.

-A version of PEST with parallel processing capabilities was used to assist in the calibration of the models.
-Weights between the different observation groups (daily, monthly, annual, frequency distribution, ...etc.) and between stations was established by the modeler to develop a consistent calibration across the entire watershed.
-Regularization of parameters between watersheds using PEST is not planned, but a manual review and adjustment of parameter ranges was made to ensure that adjacent watersheds have similar parameter values.
+Regularization of parameters between models using PEST is not planned, but a manual review and adjustment of parameter ranges was made to ensure that adjacent watersheds have similar parameter values.